YashwanthK18/imp-questions-generator/README.md

 #  Important Questions Generator (Telegram Bot)

-Generate key / important questions automatically—straight from your Telegram client!
+Generate key / important questions with answers automatically—straight from your Telegram client when you send the notes!
 Perfect for quick quizzes, revision, or keeping your study game strong.

 ---